getgrav/grav-learn/pages/09.webservers-hosting/01.shared/02.wirenine/docs.md

 ![](soft_2.png)
 [/ui-callout]

-At this point, you can select the **Downlaod** icon to progress to the main product page for Grav.
+At this point, you can select the **Download** icon to progress to the main product page for Grav.
 This page includes additional information, as well as the link where you can install Grav directly to your server.

 [ui-callout]
 [ui-callout-item title="Download" position="28%, 5%, se"]